tentone/dartboy/README.md

 ### Setup Flutter Desktop

-- In Windows install visual studio with C++ support and make sure that the command `msbuild` works properly.
+- In Windows install visual studio with C++ support and make sure that the command `msbuild` works properly and that `vcvars64.bat` is in the path.
 (If visual studio is installed but `msbuild` is not found, add it to your path).
 - Flutter desktop support is still experimental and not enabled by default, its only available on the master channel.

 ```